anselmlys/OC_P9_LITReview/README.md

 > Note: A pre-populated SQLite database is included for demonstration purposes.
 Running migrations is not required.

-4. Run the development server:
+4. Move into "litreview" folder and run the development server:
 ```bash
 python manage.py runserver
 ```